dgMello/machine-learning/projects/capstone/capstone_proposal_template.md

 There does not appear to be any benchmark models that have been created for this problem.
 However I will create a benchmark model our own results.
 Our model should have an accuracy of at least 60%.
 Since our algorithm only has to perform one function to solve this problem the accuracy is the only benchmark to solve the problem.

 For training our model we can create a benchmark model for training loss and accuracy.
 During training of our model our loss should be at most 0.600 and training accuracy should be at least 60%.

 ### Evaluation Metrics
-_(approx. 1-2 paragraphs)_

-In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
-The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
-Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
-Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms).

 For any type of algorithm where we are training a model, we set a side a percent of the dataset to test our algorithm with.
 After we have trained our model we will pass test images as input into our model to test it.
+I will also use images found randomly on the internet to test as well.
+This will allow us to test our model on data that was not on our dataset.
+With both tests of different images we should have an accuracy of 60%.

+For training loss and accuracy our model will have text output that will say what the current raining loss and accuracy is.

 ### Project Design
 _(approx. 1 page)_